sublee/ranking/docs/index.rst

 .. autofunction:: ORDINAL
 .. autofunction:: FRACTIONAL

-If you need your own strategy then you can implement a strategy function.
-A strategy function has parameters `start`, a rank of the first tie score;
+You can also implement your own strategy function.
+A strategy function has parameters `start`, a rank of the first tie score; `length`, a length of tie scores.
+Then it returns `length` + 1 for each scores for tie scores and the next rank.

-`length`; a length of tie scores.
-Then it returns `length` + 1 numbers for each scores for tie scores and the next rank.
+Here's an example of custom strategy function that assigns no ranks to tie

-Here's an example to don't assign ranks to tie scores:
+scores:

 ::